remotely-save/remotely-save/docs/remote_services/googledrive/README.md

 # The credential

-The website does **NOT** store or save the credential (the code you obtian in the end of the flow).
+The website does **NOT** store or save the Google drive credential (the code you obtian in the end of the flow).
 The website is just a "bridge" to help you obtain that code, and just manage your subscription to PRO features.

 But please be aware that the code is saved locally in your Obsidian.
 It works like a special password.
 So that the plugin can upload or download or modify the files for you.